opendocsg/slw-judgments-backfill/2015_SGCA_37/report.md

 **Introduction**

-1       This is an appeal from the decision of the High Court judge (“the Judge”) in _Paragon Shipping Pte Ltd v Freight Connect (S) Pte Ltd_ [2014] 4 SLR 574 (“the Judgment”), where the respondent, Paragon Shipping Pte Ltd (“the Respondent”), was awarded the total sum of US$81,000, interest and costs.
+1       This is an appeal from the decision of the High Court judge (“the Judge”) in _Paragon Shipping Pte Ltd v Freight Connect (S) Pte Ltd_ <span class="citation">[2014] 4 SLR 574</span> (“the Judgment”), where the respondent, Paragon Shipping Pte Ltd (“the Respondent”), was awarded the total sum of US$81,000, interest and costs.
 The appellant, Freight Connect (S) Pte Ltd (“the Appellant”), was also ordered to indemnify the Respondent against any sum that the Respondent might be found liable to pay to FLS (Thailand) Co, Ltd (“FLS”), the party it had entered into a charterparty with in order to fulfil its contractual obligations to the Appellant.
 At the trial below, the Appellant also brought a counterclaim for damages for breach of contract and the tort of wrongful interference with trade.
 Both counterclaims were dismissed by the Judge.
 The Appellant has not appealed against the dismissal of its counterclaims.
 The appeal before us is confined to the Judge’s decision to allow the Respondent’s claims in part.

 **The facts**